-Each year, the Big Ideas Contest culminates with a Grand Prize Pitch Day and Awards Celebration.
+Each year, the Big Ideas Contest culminates with a Grand Prize Pitch Day and Awards Celebration..
 This event presents a wonderful opportunity to meet the teams, celebrate their accomplishments, and learn more about the most innovative projects in this year's Contest.
 They are also a valuable opportunity to connect with your fellow judges and mentors and expand your network in the social impact space.
-We hope you will join us (more details and an RSVP will be shared soon!!)
+We hope you will join us!